Co-operative Press: History

 In 1971 the Society took over the co-operative Birmingham Printers, and in 1972 merged with the Co-operative Printing Society.
+As of 1972, it had a premises in Newcastle.

+Both the Co-operative Group and Co-operatives UK possess representation on the board.
+Individual co-ops such as the Central England Co-op, the Midcounties Co-op, and the Scotmid Co-op have also possessed board representation.
+It is the world's oldest news outlet of the co-operative sector.
+The Press is a member of the Co-op Group.
+In 2019, the Co-operative Press carried out a comprehensive strategic review, partly funded by the Co-op Group, which highlighted what they determined as the need to broaden its revenue streams, enhance its digital services for members, and expand its international base.
+In 2020, the Co-op Group announced that it would cease the provision of "unrestricted" funding to the Press from 2021.

 Publications

 Co-op News

 Co-op News is a monthly news magazine and website for the global co-operative movement.
 First published in 1871 as The Co-operative News, it is the world's oldest co-operative newspaper.
+As per a feature by the Co-operatives Unit of the International Labour Organisation (ILO), over half of its readers are based outside of the UK.

+The Hub

+In 2011, the International Co-operative Alliance announced that a multi-lingual news service called The Hub had been launched, administered by the Co-operative Press.

 Reynold's News

 In 1921, the society acquired the popular and radical Sunday paper, the Reynold's Illustrated News.
+The acquisition cost an estimated £300,000.
 In 1936 the paper was renamed the Reynold's News, and was relaunched in 1962 as a tabloid, titled The Sunday Citizen.
 Declining sales led to the decision to cease publication in 1967.

 Millgate Monthly

 First published in 1905, the Millgate Monthly was a cultural magazine containing articles written by co-operators on social issues, alongside poetry and reviews.
 It changed its name to simply The Millgate in 1928, and ceased publication in 1953.